Code of Conduct

 There are two options for a hearing in a non-classroom oriented violation:

-Disruptive classroom behavior and other classroom offenses will be filed with the Assistant Academic Dean in the department where the violation occurred, or with the INTG Coordinator for such offenses in INTG classes.
+Disruptive classroom behavior and other classroom offenses, including both face-to-face and online learning environments, will be filed with the Academic Dean in the department where the violation occurred, or with the INTG Coordinator for such offenses in INTG classes.
 Faculty make primary decisions regarding student discipline in the classroom.
-These decisions are subject to review by the appropriate Assistant Academic Dean responsible for the department, or by the INTG Coordinator for those classes.
+These decisions are subject to review by the appropriate Academic Dean responsible for the department, or by the INTG Coordinator for those classes.

 - If student does not cease the behavior, the faculty member may ask the student to leave the class.